 7. Use an Online Booking Tool

+Of all the golf course management tips, this one may be most important these days.
 Online booking is making the lives of pro shop managers easier every day.
 No longer do they have to answer hundreds of phone calls to schedule their tee sheet.
 When players book online they can see what times are available and who’s playing, so picking the perfect tee time doesn’t require that complicated back and forth over the phone.

 Modern technology makes applying a user friendly booking interface to every page of your website super easy, so you can worry about the important stuff like helping a customer size a new set of clubs.